AlexisHucteau/PhD_bibliography/Thesis_committee_notes.md

 If the in vitro and in silico results are confirmed, an in vivo experiment on mice can be done to be closer to patient environment.

-### Diapo 37
+### Diapo 64

 Finally, to close this presentation, I'll do a recap of the achievement done during this first year.
-In term of publications, I was involved in 2 papers already published where I did some DNA methylation and gene expression analysis.
+In term of publications, I was involved in 3 papers.

+### Diapo 65

+The first paper, I did some transcriptomic and methylome analysis on publicly available cohorts

+### Diapo 66

+For the second one, I built different signatures that have shown to be enriched in our AML IDHm context.

+### Diapo 67

-And a third paper that will be resubmitted soon where I made some 3D chromatin network analysis that permitted to combined expression data to methylation and enhance the signature made.
+And a third paper that will be resubmitted soon where I made some 3D chromatin network analysis that permitted to combined expression data to methylation and enhance the signature made for deconvolution.
+So to give more details, we had a signatures composed of methylated cpgs and a signature of genes.
+Using 3D chromatin conformation, I found 48 genes that were not in the gene signature but that have cpgs from the cpgs signature in their promoter and that are connected to chromatin fragment having themselves cpgs from the cpgs signature.
+This enhanced the signature in term of deconvolution .

-### Diapo 38
+### Diapo 68

-I followed a training from the doctoral school about advanced biostatistics that will be usefull in the future.
+I also followed a training from the doctoral school about advanced biostatistics that will be usefull in the future.
 I also participated in conferences through posters and flash talks.
 I managed a project called Apprentis chercheurs during almost 6 month.
 And finally, here is the list of skills I acquired during this first year.

 Of course I thank the Inserm and the CRCT where I do all the work.
 The Labex Toucan and the université Paul Sabatier.
 And I course I thank the two teams I am part of, the team of Vera Pancaldi, the NetB(IO)² and the time of Jean Emmanuel Sarry, the METAML team.